Marcus Ericsson wins rough IndyCar season-opening race

 “That’s racing,” he said.

-Six-time IndyCar champion Scott Dixon of Ganassi was third for his 193rd top-five finish, tying him with Mario Andretti for most all-time.
+Dixon, the six-time IndyCar champion, was third for Ganassi for his 193rd top-five finish, tying him with Mario Andretti for most all-time.
 Dixon’s top-five percentage is 52%.

 Alexander Rossi was fourth in his debut race with new team McLaren.